Faculty & Staff

 Program Manager

-Carol Lindley is the Program Manager at the Jack, Joseph and Morton Mandel Foundation headquartered in Cleveland, Ohio and also serves in this role for MTEI.
+Carol Lindley is the Program Manager at the Jack, Joseph and Morton Mandel Foundation headquartered in Cleveland, Ohio and also serves in this capacity for MTEI.
 Carol majored in Communications at Cleveland State University.
 Her work experience includes event planning, marketing and public relations.
 She served on her university’s Alumni Board of Directors and has volunteered with several non-profit and civic organizations.
 She enjoys supporting Cleveland’s revitalization efforts.

 ~~